stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 4. The hierarchy now supports extension points for further optimisations, e.g. caching of the inverse cardinal axes.

 The implementation of the `matrix` method for a quaternion is less performant than the code for the cardinal axes.
-For an immutable, one-off rotation this probably would not be a concern, but for frequently reclaculated rotations about the cardinal axes the faster solution is preferable.
+For an immutable, one-off rotation this probably would not be a concern, but for frequently recalculated rotations about the cardinal axes the faster solution is preferable.
 Therefore the axis-angle class selects the most appropriate algorithm:

 ```java
 public class AxisAngle implements Rotation {